Trulli exit a significant low for Italy

 Compatriot Vitantonio Liuzzi had already lost his place at struggling HRT to Indian Narain Karthikeyan, another man like Petrov who carries considerable financial clout in a sport that has always been fuelled as much by money as petrol.

-"Formula One without Italian drivers is a shame," Trulli told Italy's Ansa news agency.
-"I'm sorry but the problem is not mine: others must take responsibility for this impoverishment, for a situation that in fact did not start yesterday and that people have not woken up to.

-"In Italy there's no system to help drivers reach a high level, so it's normal that we reach a situation like this.
-There are talents, but if nobody supports them there's no hope."

-Trulli's exit means there will be no Italian driver competing in a season-opener for the first time since 1970 and harks back to the dark days of 1969 when motorsport-mad Italy had no representative in any of the cars all season.
+Trulli's exit means there will be no Italian driver competing in a season-opener for the first time since 1970 and harks back to the dark days of 1969 when motorsport-mad Italy had no representative in any of the cars.

-These things go around in cycles, with France making a renaissance with three race drivers after none in 2011.
+These things go around in cycles, with France making a renaissance this year with three race drivers after none last season.

-Ferrari, of course, have always been there - competing in every season since 1950 and becoming the most successful team of all time with 16 constructors' titles and 15 drivers' crowns.
+Ferrari, of course, have always been there - competing in every championship since 1950 and becoming the most successful team of all time with 16 constructors' titles and 15 drivers' crowns.

-"I am very sad that, after so many years there will not be an Italian driver in the Formula One world championship field," said Ferrari team principal Stefano Domenicali.
-"It's a difficult moment for our sport, partly for external reasons."

 FERRARI PRIDE